lsst/qserv/src/qhttp/README.md

 Response object provides methods for simple numeric status responses (which will get a default auto-generated HTML body) or the sending of strings or files.

+The server attempts to be exception-safe, since unhandled exceptions ocurring in asio service threads could be problematic for a hosting applications.
+In particular, any exceptions thrown from user-handler code are be caught by the server and translated to approprate HTTP responses (typically, 500 Internal Server Error).

 To install an AJAX endpoint:

 ```C++
 qhttp::AjaxEndpoint::Ptr foosAjax = server->addAjaxEndpoint("/api/v1/foos/ajax");
 ```

 This will then accumulate incoming requests, leaving the associated responses pending.
 At any later point, a JSON string may be pushed to the endpoint:

 ```C++
 foosAjax.update(someJSON);
 ```

 All currently pending requests on the endpoint will be responded to with the JSON, and the endpoint will reset and begin accumulating incoming requests again.
 The update operation is thread safe.

 For more details on supported URL patterns, request and response utility methods, etc. please see the appropriate class headers in this directory.